Leody Taveras Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.43 team ERA that ranks 20th across all MLB pitching staffs.
+- The Dodgers' 4.41 team ERA ranks 19th among all MLB pitching staffs.

-- Miller (5-1) takes the mound for the Dodgers in his 10th start of the season.
-He's put together a 4.25 ERA in 48 2/3 innings pitched, with 47 strikeouts.
+- Sheehan (3-0) takes the mound for the Dodgers in his sixth start of the season.
+He has a 4.91 ERA in 25 2/3 innings pitched, with 18 strikeouts.

-- In his last appearance on Sunday, the righty tossed 4 2/3 innings against the New York Mets, allowing one earned run while surrendering three hits.
+- In his last appearance on Monday, the right-hander went five innings against the Baltimore Orioles, allowing four earned runs while surrendering five hits.

-- The 24-year-old has a 4.25 ERA and 8.7 strikeouts per nine innings in nine games this season, while giving up a batting average of .228 to opposing hitters.
+- In five games this season, the 23-year-old has put up an ERA of 4.91, with 6.3 strikeouts per nine innings.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.